Djaytan/docker-papermc-server/docs/GUIDE.md

 This guide helps you make the most of the OCI image, with a focus on compatibility and security.

+## OWASP - Docker Security Cheat Sheet

+The [OWASP Docker Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) provides a comprehensive overview of best practices that we recommend you to follow when running the PaperMC server container.

 ## UID/GID

 The image is **UID-agnostic** as long as the container’s user belongs to the `root` group (`GID = 0`).
 If no user is specified, it defaults to the built-in